 Increased Attack Surface

 Suddenly, we found ourselves needing to secure a different infrastructure: following our directive to work from home, we had to open and allow more outside VPN connections to our network than ever before.
-With more people connecting and using more applications, a remote workforce could introduce potential security vulnerabilities, in particular with respect to network access.
+With more people connecting and using more applications, a remote workforce could introduce cybersecurity challenges and potential vulnerabilities, in particular with respect to remote network access.
 As employees started connecting to the network from a wide array of home environments, through secured or unsecured Wi-Fi networks, our attack surface massively expanded.
 If the network was not correctly segmented and we had a security risk, one person working from home could introduce a potentially exploitable vulnerability.
 This risk was now multiplied as everyone started working from home.
 Any existing security vulnerability is magnified.

 Also, we saw a significant increase in the number of network change requests.
 As the number of use cases and remote workers has exploded, we had to make many network changes.
 For example, one day a developer was working remotely on a component of our software in a development environment.
 The next day she needed to work on code in a different application, which resides in a different environment – requiring new connections.
 We have a hybrid network environment and have needed to keep up with constantly changing connections between cloud and our on-prem environment.
 Increasing segmentation within our environment, which is important for security, also introduced the need for more network configuration changes as we shifted to work-from-home.
 We are finding that we are now constantly changing the segmentation, and then needing to make changes in the firewalls to enable connectivity.

 Although Tufin has more than 500 people, we are much smaller than many of the customers who benefit from our automated network policy management solution.
-Over the last two weeks, due to the changing circumstances, I’ve experienced some of the challenges they must face on a regular basis.
+Over the last two weeks, due to the changing circumstances, I’ve experienced some of the network security and operational challenges they must face on a regular basis.
 On top of testing the robustness of our continuity plan, we have also had to expand capacity, review all rules and connections, improve segmentation, reconfigure access and enhance monitoring.
 IT departments large and small now have the responsibility to keep business running and manage risks in the process.
 We must balance productivity, agility and security as best we can.
 Manual network security efforts are no longer practical or in many cases even possible.
 Automated visibility and control of network security policies and segmentation have consistently benefitted our customers, and now I am able to appreciate these same benefits as well.

 Hopefully this unprecedented crisis will be over soon, and we can all get back to normal.